 Religious homeschooling certainly makes up a large portion of home school families.
-However, the number of non religious homeschool families who follow non religious homeschool curriculum are rising.
-There are now Christian and religious homeschool curriculum choices along with secular curriculum options to meet your needs!
+However, the number of non religious homeschool families (secular homeschoolers) who follow non religious homeschool curriculum are rising.
+There are Christian religious homeschool curriculum and Catholic homeschool curriculum choices along with secular curriculum options to meet your needs!

 What is religious homeschool?

 Religious homeschool is when parents homeschool from a religious perspective, mostly Christian Bible-based, incorporated into most subjects of their school learning.

 What is secular homeschool?
 Secular homeschool means that a home school family does not follow any particular religion or that don’t homeschool for religious reasons.
 There are many non-religious homeschool programs, non christian homeschooling curriculum, and secular homeschool curriculum available for families who do not want to include religion worldview or perspectives in their studies.

 Historically, there have been two polarizing groups of homeschooling families:

 1. Christian homeschooling families, who homeschool for religious reasons, and make up the vast majority of homeschoolers.

 2. Progressive homeschooling families, who prefer non-traditional educational